 - So, 30 days calling and research = 1 sale

 Clearly, the cost per calling day or cost per meeting is crucial here.
 However, there’s no reason why, over time, you can’t generate returns of 5 or 10 to one if not much more.
 And what if you only need 5 meetings to convert?
 And, what happens if the calling generates 1 valid lead every day?
 Then the ROI shoots up further even before considering future revenue.

 What about Lower Values of Sale?

 Of course, we have some clients where the value of sales is much lower.
 But we also have campaigns where we deliver several new business meetings each day, not one every 3 days as in the illustration above.
 And, in many cases, the revenue opportunity is significantly higher.

 Whatever your view of the merits of this or other forms of marketing, one thing is for sure, senior-level telemarketing needs time to work.
 It definitely benefits from a clear strategy, good data, competent callers, and a clear proposition for a defined market sector.
 Support from other marketing activities also improves results.

-If you’d like to know how GSA Business Development can help generate growth for your business or book one of our new business development and marketing strategy workshops, contact us now on 0845 658 8192 or use the form on this site.
+If you’d like to know how GSA Business Development can help generate growth for your business give us a call or use the form on this site to make an enquiry